prodramp/DeepWorks/GigasheetWorkshop/README.md

-# A Comparative Hands-on workshop with Gigasheet and Pandas (at Google Colab) #
+# A Comparative Side-by-side Hands-on Workshop with Gigasheet and Pandas (at Google Colab) #

 ### YouTube Workshop